jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 Our rating: ★★★★☆ | 🙂

-Even though it is highly-priced, between $749.00 to $1,499.00 based on the features and its accuracy is worth the smartwatch's high price.
-Read on the full review to know in detail.
+Apple Watch  highly-priced, between $749.00 to $1,499.00 based on the feature variations.
+The following two types models  are available.
+1. GPS only
+2. LTE enabled variant (for making calls)

+The price varies as per the 2 different sizes of 40mm and 44mm display.

 #### How is the screen clarity of the Apple watch series 6 series?